PoisotLab/MS_befwm_softwarenote/ms.md

 B'_i = -x_iB_i+\sum_{j \in \text{resources}} x_iy_iB_iF_{ij}-\sum_{j \in \text{consumers}}\frac{x_jy_jB_jF_{ji}}{e_{ji}}
 \end{equation}

 where $B_i$ is the biomass of population $i$ and $F_{ij}$ is the multi-resources functional response of $i$ consuming $j$ described in the following equation, other parameters are described in \autoref{tab:parameters}:

 \begin{equation}\label{e:func_resp}
 F_{ij}=\frac {\omega_{ij}B_{j}^{h}}{B_{0}^{h}+c_iB_iB_{0}^{h}+\sum_{k=resources}\omega_{ik}B_{k}^{h}}
 \end{equation}

 Depending on the parameters $h$ and $c$ the functional response can take several forms (see \autoref{tab:parameters}).

-As almost all organism metabolic characteristics vary predictably with body-mass, these variations can be described by allometric relationships as described in @williams_hyi and @brose_ase.
-Hence, the biological rates of production, metabolism and maximum consumption follow negative power-law relationships with the typical adult body-mass
+As almost all organism metabolic characteristics vary predictably with body-mass (@brown_tmt), these variations can be described by allometric relationships as described in @williams_hyi and @brose_ase.
+Hence, the biological rates of production, metabolism and maximum consumption follow negative power-law relationships with the typical adult body-mass (@enquist_asp,@brown_tmt).
-(@enquist_asp,@brown_tmt).
 After normalizing and simplifying these relationships, it results that the mass-specific metabolic rate $x_i$ is a function of both metabolic type and body-mass (see \autoref{}), while the maximum consumption rate $y_i$ is influenced only by the metabolic type and the assimilation efficiency $e_{ij}$ is function of $i$'s diet (herbivore or carnivore).

 $$
 x_i = \frac {a_x} {a_r} (\frac {M_C} {M_P})^{-0.25}